marina601/discover-malta/README.md

 -	The hero carousel consists of 3 images of Malta island to showcase to the user the beautify of the island and what they can discover.
 -	The carousel has a time delay function, added `carousel-fade` class to fade each image instead of the traditional slide effect
--   The carousel had `data-bs-touch="true"` which let's the user control the images on touch.
+-   The carousel had `data-bs-touch="true"` which lets the user control the images on touch.

 #### Introduction
 -	Consists of a brief paragraph about Maltese history

 #### Benefits
--	The second paragraph consists of the a pitch, why user should book the trip with Discover Malta
+-	The second paragraph consists of a pitch, why the user should book the trip with Discover Malta
 -   The benefits are displayed in the form of different colour circles using the colour scheme of the site and `box-shadow` property to make them stand out.
--   The benefits are not visible to the user initialy, on scroll they slide into the page, this was achieved using jQuery `show` function with time delay interval between each element.
+-   The benefits are not visible to the user initially, on scroll they slide into the page, this was achieved using the jQuery `show` function with time delay interval between each element.

 #### Categories
--	At the bottom of the page there is a list of categories which we offer for the user to explore.
+-	At the bottom of the page there is a list of categories that we offer for the user to explore.
--   The categories on the page are displayed dynamicaly from the database.
+-   The categories on the page are displayed dynamically from the database.
--   Each category is displayed in the form of a card, with its own image and title.
+-   Each category is displayed in the form of a card, with its image and title.
 -   User may click on the category title to view all the trips under that category.
--	Category title contains the same `:hover` effect as link in the navbar and footer
+-	Category title contains the same `:hover` effect as a link in the navbar and footer

 #### Call-to-Action
--	Call to action button “view all trips” displayed at the bottom of the page which will lead the user to explore all the trips available on the site.
+-	Call to action button “view all trips” is displayed at the bottom of the page which will lead the user to explore all the trips available on the site.

 ##### back to [content](#table-of-content)